 Programs and Advocacy

-- Manage day-to-day partnerships related to the Foundation’s stakeholders, which may include grassroots organizations, other foundations, policymakers, labor unions, corporate partners, educational institutions, and others to resource strategic and systemic campaigns in targeted localities and states across the country.
+- Manage day-to-day partnerships related to the Foundation’s stakeholders—which may include other foundations and philanthropic partners, policymakers, labor unions, educational institutions, grassroots organizations and others— to resource systemic campaigns and strategic institutions in targeted localities and states across the country.

-- Manage the administration of grants awarded by the Schott Foundation to nonprofit partners, leveraging Schott resources to have a measurable impact, particularly related to increasing state and national networks of organizations and individuals.
+- Oversee the administration of grants awarded by the Schott Foundation to nonprofit partners, leveraging Schott resources and its role as a philanthropic intermediary to have a measurable impact, particularly related to increasing the power and impact of grassroots organizations and partners.

-- Engage and cultivate current and prospective donors as needed.
+- Provide presentations to current and prospective donors as needed.

 - Build and maintain strong, collaborative relationships with funder colleagues, grantees, and other key partners to seek opportunity to leverage Schott’s investments.

-- Represent the Foundation to external constituencies and participate in high-level programs and discussions with partner organizations.
+- Represent the Foundation to external constituencies and participate in high-level programming and discussions with partner organizations, policymakers, labor unions, educational institutions, and grassroots organizations and grantee partners.
 Support the development of strategic partnerships and collaborations that leverage and extend Schott’s impact.

-- Work closely with the Director of Communications to elevate the work of grantees and disseminate stories and lessons learned on the impact of program and grantmaking initiatives.
+- Work closely with the CEO and communications team to elevate the work of grantees and disseminate stories and lessons learned on the impact of program and grantmaking initiatives.

 - Build on the Foundation’s identity as a thought leader in areas of programmatic focus as well as an innovator in social justice philanthropy.